 If a fighter is given this penalty, they are excluded from the tournament immediately and any match in progress will be ruled as the fighter's loss.
-Also, if the organizer or head judge considers it appropriate, a match that has completed can be ruled as a loss by that fighter.

 If a fighter is given this penalty, all prizes that they have already gotten from the tournament and their standing in the tournament can be revoked at the discretion of the event organizer or head judge.
 Even if said fighter's standing in the tournament is revoked, it will not change their win-loss results against their opponents.
 As for the revoked prizes and standing, it is up to the organizer or head judge's discretion if they should be void or passed down to the next possible fighter.